About the fund

 - Any more than 5% contingency

-- The funding can cover activity for up to one year from the date of the award but, if you have a clear rationale for needing slightly longer than 12 months, please discuss this with us before starting your application.
+- The funding can cover activity for up to one year from the date of the award but, if you have a clear rationale for needing slightly longer than 12 months to use a grant, please discuss this with us before starting your application.

 - You can apply for 100% of the total cost, although we are keen to see a financial contribution wherever possible to ensure that limited funds can support as many museums as possible.